-In 1935 Codreanu published a book entitled Pentru legionari (For my legionaries), which was part memoir, part manifesto, and became required reading for legionaries in their weekly meetings.
-In it he explained that the Legion had no political program because ‘this country is suffering from lack of men, not of programs. ….
-Therefore’, he said, ‘we don’t need to create programs but men, new men’.
-The idea of ‘creating legionaries’ shaped the movement’s activities and propaganda profoundly from 1935 until Codreanu’s death in 1938, with General Cantacuzino ordering legionaries to swear to behave with ‘honesty, honour, order, love of work, and faith in God’ – all attributes that should characterize new men.
-‘A new style of living was born together with the Legion’, wrote Ernest Bernea in 1937, one which ‘knows how to distinguish the light from the darkness and life from death’.
-Comparing the legionaries to mystics, the student leader Gheorghe Furdui wrote that creating new men involved ‘the infiltration of certain values into one’s consciousness, living them organically with the help of all of the spirit’s attributes, with the goal of being able to identify them with the spirit, giving birth to that ineffable and irrational warmth inside that irresistibly leads to [new] realities and achievements’.
+In 1935, Codreanu published a book entitled Pentru legionari (For my legionaries), which was part memoir, part manifesto, and became required reading for legionaries in their weekly meetings.
+In it he explained that the Legion had no political program because “this country is suffering from lack of men, not of programs. . . .
+Therefore,” he said, “we don’t need to create programs but men, new men.”
+The idea of “creating legionaries” shaped the movement’s activities and propaganda profoundly from 1935 until Codreanu’s death in 1938, with General Cantacuzino ordering legionaries to swear to behave with “honesty, honour, order, love of work, and faith in God”—all attributes that should characterize new men.
+“A new style of living was born together with the Legion,” wrote Ernest Bernea in 1937, one which “knows how to distinguish the light from the darkness and life from death.”
+Comparing the legionaries to mystics, the student leader Gheorghe Furdui wrote that creating new men involved “the infiltration of certain values into one’s consciousness, living them organically with the help of all of the spirit’s attributes, with the goal of being able to identify them with the spirit, giving birth to that ineffable and irrational warmth inside that irresistibly leads to [new] realities and achievements.”

-In 1933 Codreanu had written a Cărticică şefului de cuib (Little handbook for nest leaders) which laid out what his followers should do in their regular meetings, and was the definitive guide to legionary conduct.
+In 1933, Codreanu had written a Cărticică şefului de cuib (Little handbook for nest leaders), which laid out what his followers should do in their regular meetings and was the definitive guide to legionary conduct.
 He now followed through on his promise to impose rigorous conditions on new members, and instituted membership cards, ranks, and functions, all organized according to a strict hierarchy.
-The behaviour of legionaries was to be monitored by a group called ‘Legionary Control’, who periodically investigated how legionaries in positions of responsibility conducted the movement’s affairs.
-Codreanu was interested not only in catching thieves, but also in reprimanding those who were not sufficiently careful with the Legion’s money.
-He also issued ‘Ten Commandments’ which ‘the legionary must follow so as not to wander from his glorious path in these dark times’.
-The commandments emphasized following orders, mistrusting non-legionaries, refusing bribes, bickering and shallow praise, and trusting in God to lead the Legion to victory.
-In an organization as large as the Legion not all of these commandments were strictly followed, and Codreanu had to periodically reissue orders about several of them.
-More specific regulations were introduced over time, such as rules against duelling, insulting women, disrespecting authority figures, gossiping about other legionaries, and excessive joviality.
+The behavior of legionaries was to be monitored by a group called “Legionary Control,” who periodically investigated how legionaries in positions of responsibility conducted the movement’s affairs.
+Codreanu was interested not only in catching thieves but also in reprimanding those who were not sufficiently careful with the Legion’s money.
+He also issued “Ten Commandments” that “the legionary must follow so as not to wander from his glorious path in these dark times.”
+The commandments emphasized following orders, mistrusting nonlegionaries, refusing bribes, bickering and giving shallow praise, and trusting in God to lead the Legion to victory.
+In an organization as large as the Legio, not all of these commandments were strictly followed, and Codreanu had to periodically reissue orders about several of them.
+More specific regulations were introduced over time, such as rules against dueling, insulting women, disrespecting authority figures, gossiping about other legionaries, and displaying excessive joviality.
 Those who could or would not live up to Codreanu’s expectations were suspended or expelled from the Legion.
-‘Beware colleagues’, Codreanu wrote, ‘for through bad behaviour or dishonesty you lose a life of honour and any future joy’.
+“Beware colleagues,” Codreanu wrote, “for through bad behaviour or dishonesty you lose a life of honour and any future joy.”